amnsuryansh/revature-proj-online-shopping/README.md

 The REVATURE SHOPPING APPLICATION is a console-based menu driven application that simulates online shopping experience.
 An employee can add Products.
 A Customer can place order on the products.
 The employee delivers the Product to the Customer.

+## Technologies Used
+* Item 1
+* Item 2
+  * Item 2a
+  * Item 2b

+The REVATURE SHOPPING APPLICATION is a console-based menu driven application that simulates online shopping experience.
+An employee can add Products.
+A Customer can place order on the products.
+The employee delivers the Product to the Customer.

 ## Requirements
 1. Functionality should reflect the below user stories.